micronaut-projects/static-website/posts/2020-08-31-micronaut-2-aws-lambda.md

 `micronaut-function-aws-api-proxy` has a transitive dependency to `micronaut-function-aws`.

-The previous set of artifacts has a group id of `io.micronaut.aws`.
+The previous set of artifacts have a group id of `io.micronaut.aws`.

 Micronaut CLI or Launch will include the necessary dependencies when you select the `aws-lambda` feature or both `aws-lambda` and `graalvm` features.